-This permit allows you to approach marine mammals to obtain images or video that you will use for a discreet project.
+This permit allows you to approach marine mammals to obtain images or video for a discreet project.
 Examples include documentary films, television series, and books.
-This permit can cover filming activities from vessels, underwater, on land, from airplanes and helicopters, from unmanned aircraft systems, and from other remote devices.
+This permit can cover filming activities from vessels, underwater, on land, from airplanes, helicopters, or unmanned aircraft systems, and from other remote devices.
 This permit only applies to marine mammals under NOAA Fisheries’ jurisdiction: whales, dolphins, seals, and sea lions.

 To be eligible for this type of permit: